-2016\ and 2017\: Estimate
+2016 and 2017: Estimate

-Along with the improving economy, the number of family style restaurant has been growing since 2012.
-Italian and American restaurants were a major element of the increase in 2015.
-American branded restaurants have expanded and steadily gained market, driven by an expansion of American-style breakfast outlets and the renewed availability of U.S. beef.
-Other new trends in this category include steakhouses and authentic barbeque restaurants.
+Along with the improving economy, the number of full service restaurants has been growing since 2014.
+American and Italian restaurants were a major element of the increase in 2016.
+American branded restaurants have expanded and steadily gained market share, driven by an expansion of American-style breakfast outlets and the renewed availability of U.S. beef.
+Other new trends in this category include steakhouses and Hawaiian style restaurants.